dotnet/docs/docs/csharp/fundamentals/program-structure/top-level-statements.md

 ## Implicit entry point method

 The compiler generates a method to serve as the program entry point for a project with top-level statements.
-The name of this method isn't actually `Main`, it's an implementation detail that your code can't reference directly.
 The signature of the method depends on whether the top-level statements contain the `await` keyword or the `return` statement.
 The following table shows what the method signature would look like, using the method name `Main` in the table for convenience.

 | Top-level code contains | Implicit `Main` signature                    |
 |-------------------------|----------------------------------------------|